Core Design System

 Systematising design for a large organisation

-- A focus on scope enabled strong adoption.
-A smaller set of well-considered components gave teams room to build on the system rather than fight against it.
+• A focus on scope enabled strong adoption.
+A smaller set of well-considered components gave teams room to build on the system rather than be restrained by it.

-- Accessibility has to live at the token layer.
-Fixing issues at the root meant every adopting team inherited the fixes without extra work.
+• Accessibility has to live at the token layer.
+Fixing issues around colour at the token layer meant every adopting team inherited the fixes without extra work.

-- Brand and design system work is best done together.
-Co-authoring the system with GSK’s brand leadership meant decisions were made collaboratively throughout the project, rather than reviewed only at the point of sign-off.
+• Brand and design system work is best done together.
+Co-authoring the system with GSK’s brand team meant decisions were made collaboratively throughout the project, rather than reviewed only at the point of sign-off.

 “Receiving so much positive feedback already, people are really impressed with how good all is – Thank you so much Interbrand!”